CapRover

 You will need at minimum, two files to deploy to CapRover using this method.

-The first file will be your captain-definition file used by CapRover when deploying your app.
+file used by CapRover when deploying your app.
 The other file is a workflow yaml file that Github Actions will use to process your project prior to deployment.

-Contents of our new Workflow file to be saved at .github/workflows/deploy.yml:
+Contents of our new Workflow file to be saved at .github/workflows/deploy.yml

 name: Build & Deploy